FlagBrew/TeamListFiller/README.md

 ## License

-This file is part of TeamListFiller
+This file is part of TeamlistFiller

-Copyright (C) 2017 Bernardo Giordano
+> Copyright (C) 2017 Bernardo Giordano
+>
 >    This program is free software: you can redistribute it and/or modify
 >    it under the terms of the GNU General Public License as published by
 >    the Free Software Foundation, either version 3 of the License, or